top of page

 Accountability works best when the person holding it participates in shaping what success looks like.

-It means leaders are involved in defining the work they are accountable for.
+That does not mean responsibility is negotiated away.
+It means leaders are involved in defining the work they are accountable for — the scope, the authority, the information they need, and the definition of success.

 Ownership stops feeling like pressure.
+It starts feeling like agency.

 Reflection Prompts for Founders and Leaders